nathancatania/glean-docs/docs/assistant/byo-key.en.md

-    To use use your Azure OpenAI key:
+    To use your Azure OpenAI key:

     1. Select **Azure OpenAI** from the dropdown in the Glean UI.
     2. Paste your Azure OpenAI key into the **Key 1** field.